disk91/WioLoRaWANFieldTester/doc/UserGuide.md

 In the historical graph, a red cross is indicating a packet loss a green cross a 0 value.
 The TX Rssi graph is displaying a min-max bar, this is why you see just a line for a single hotspot response.

+The different screen are from LEFT to RIGHT:
+- RX RSSI : Signal level received by the device from the network - it indicates that you are close or far from the LoRaWan gateway responding to the ack
+- RX SNR : Signal over Noise reeceived by the devicee from the network - it indicate the link quality from the LoRaWan gateway responding to the ack
+- RETRY : number of retry before getting a ack
+- TXRSSI : Signal level received by the network from the device - this is indicating the signal quality as perceived by the network on this position.
+This has a min and max value depending on the number of gateways / hotspot receiving the signal.
+A strong signal indicate a high communication quality and reduce the risk of message loss.
+- HOTSPOTS : Gives the number of hotspots having received the message from the device.
+It gives the redundancy of the reception.
+With Seeed bundle, this is limited to 4 hotspots as a maximum at a time.
+- DISTANCE : Gives the distance to the different hotspots having received the message from the device.
+This displays the min and max distance.
+Distance in km

 ### Discovery Mode